35-Year-Old Pitcher – Free Agent

 Jerome Williams Contract Information:

-Signed a one-year, $2.5 million contract with the Phillies in October of 2014.
+Signed a minor league contract with the Cardinals in June of 2016.

 To instantly reveal our fantasy analysis of every player – including Jerome Williams – simply subscribe now.